EllieChen-Git/frontend-pricing-portal-ERN/README.md

 **ALL USERS**

 - **Angel**: As a user, I would like to sign-up for an account, so I can log into my account on the website later.
-- **Jurra**: As a user, I would like to log into my existing account, so I can use the functionalities provided by the website.
+- **Jurra**: As a user, I would like to log in to my existing account, so I can use the functionalities provided by the website.
 - **Tom**: As a user, I would like to browse the website on my mobile, computer and my tablet, so I can use this application on different devices.
 - **Ellie**: As a user, I would like to sign-out from the website, so my account is more secure.
   **ADMINS**

-- **Nina**: As the CEO of Skychute, I would like to organise images in a certain structure, so it is easier for our company to maintain the data.
+- **Nina**: As the CEO of Skychute, I would like to organize images in a certain structure, so it is easier for our company to maintain the data.
 - **Mark**: As a developer at Skychute, I would like to grant some users admin access, so we can have more admin users to manage our projects.
 - **Robbie**: As a Project Manager at Skychute, I would like to assign projects and buildings to regular users, so users can tag the features on the floor plan images.
 - **Elliot**: As a Project Manager at a construction company, I would like to add, view, update and delete projects.